FazeFlynn/AIML-Class/readme.md

 #### **1. Tokenization**
-- **Definition**:
  Tokenization is the process of splitting text into smaller units, called tokens, such as words, sentences, or subwords.

-- **Types**:
+**Types**:
   - **Word Tokenization**: Splits text into individual words.
     Example: *"Natural Language Processing"* → `['Natural', 'Language', 'Processing']`
   - **Sentence Tokenization**: Splits text into sentences.